 Is this scenario familiar?
-After a fun night out with your friends, imbibing too many alcoholic drinks at the bar or club, you wake up with a pounding headache, dry mouth, and an upset stomach.
+After a fun night out with your friends, imbibing too many alcoholic drinks at the bar or club, you wake up with a pounding headache, dry mouth, and an upset stomach, the typical symptoms of a hangover.
 All you want to do is stay in bed all day, but you know you can’t.
 The morning after can be a real bear, but luckily, there are a few things you can do to bounce back more quickly.

 Before you go to a party, have a small steamed bun or sandwich and then drink some milk.
 Make sure you follow that sequence because that ensures the carbohydrates and the protein completely combine to form a membrane to protect the stomach lining.